Adopted Development Plan

 The 2013 Chilmington Green Area Action Plan (AAP) proposes a policy framework to deliver a major urban extension to Ashford of up to 5,750 homes and 1,000 jobs, over a period of 25 years or so.
 View Chilmington Green Area Action Plan.

 View the Adopted Policies Map – an interactive map of the borough that shows relevant adopted policies for each area and contains layers which show designations and constraints.

 The Wye Neighbourhood Plan, Pluckley Neighbourhood Plan and Rolvenden Neighbourhood Plan have been formally 'made' (adopted) by the council, and now form part of the Development Plan for each parish.
 Policies within them will now apply to development proposals within that parish.

 There are several other parishes that have commenced preparation of a neighbourhood plan, which will apply local policies in those areas, once adopted.
 View Neighbourhood Plans page for more information.

 Other Relevant Adopted Documents

-Kent Waste and Minerals Local Plan (2016) sets out the vision and strategy for waste management and mineral provision up until the year 2030.
+Kent Waste and Minerals Local Plan (2016) and Early Partial Review (2020) sets out the vision and strategy for waste management and mineral provision up until the year 2030.

 Supplementary Planning Documents (SPDs) (and some retained SPG) also provide additional policy guidance and these are geographical or issue specific.
 There is also informal design guidance within this section.